Laredo, Texas

 U.S. and includes all of Webb County, with a population of 267,114.
 Laredo is also part of the cross-border Laredo-Nuevo Laredo metropolitan area with an estimated population of 636,516.

-Laredo is notable for its high Hispanic proportion, which at over 95%, is the highest proportion of Hispanic Americans of any city in the United States outside of Puerto Rico.
-It is one of the least ethnically diverse cities in the United States.
-When economic, household, and social diversity are considered, Laredo is the 19th-least diverse of the 313 largest cities in the nation.
+Laredo's Hispanic proportion of 95.15% is one of the highest proportion of Hispanic Americans of any city in the United States outside of Puerto Rico.

 Texas A&M International University and Laredo College are in Laredo.
 Laredo International Airport is within the Laredo city limits, while the Quetzalcoatl International Airport is nearby in Nuevo Laredo on the Mexican side.

 The biggest festival, Washington's Birthday Celebration, is held during the later part of January and the majority of February, attracting hundreds of thousands of tourists.